Shahbazsk1/-Higher-or-Lower-Follower-Count-Game/README.md

 # Higher-or-Lower-Follower-Count-Game
  This is a terminal-based Python game where players guess which celebrity/social media account has more followers on Instagram.
- The game compares two random accounts and keeps track of the score until the user guesses wrong.
+ <br>The game compares two random accounts and keeps track of the score until the user guesses wrong.

  Features:
 <br>-Randomly selects two accounts from a dataset